Guy Consolmagno: Life

 Consolmagno is a popular speaker as well as a writer of popular science.
 He has been a guest of honor at several science fiction conventions, including DucKon in 2000, ConFusion in his native state of Michigan in 2002, Boskone in 2007, ConClave in 2009, MuseCon in 2015, and Minicon and NASFiC in 2017.
 He was an invited participant in Scifoo in 2008 as well.
 He taught at Fordham University in New York City for the fall term of 2008.
 Consolmagno gave the keynote speech at the 2013 Stellafane amateur telescope making convention on Aug 10.

 He appeared on The Colbert Report in December 2009 to promote his book, The Heavens Proclaim.
 In May 2014, Consolmagno received an honorary doctorate (Doctor of Humane Letters, Honoris Causa) from Georgetown University and spoke at the Georgetown College commencement ceremony.
 In 2010, he was a guest on On Being with Krista Tippett, alongside his friend and colleague Father George Coyne, S.J.
 In the interview, Consolmagno and Coyne discussed their distinct and intimate relationships with science and faith.
 The show aired for a second time in 2011, and for a third time in September 2015.

 On July 2, 2014, he was awarded the Carl Sagan Medal for outstanding communication by an active planetary scientist to the general public by the Division for Planetary Sciences of the American Astronomical Society.

 Known as "The Pope's Astronomer," he was named by Pope Francis to be the Director of the Vatican Observatory in September 2015.

+In 2022, Consolmagno was awarded the St. Albert Award by the Society of Catholic Scientists.

-Consolmagno additionally has made several appearances on EWTN's original programming, most notably featuring prominently in the August 2021 EWTN Vaticano special episode "Inside the Vatican Observatory - Where Science Meets Faith".
+Consolmagno additionally has made several appearances on EWTN's original programming, most notably featuring prominently in the August 2021 EWTN Vaticano special episode "Inside the Vatican Observatory - Where Science Meets Faith."